EmoFeedback$^2$: Reinforcement of Continuous Emotional Image Generation via LVLM-based Reward and Textual Feedback: Experiment

 \subsubsection{Reward and Textual Feedback}

-We qualitatively evaluate the impact of reward feedback (RF) and textual feedback (TF) in EmoFeedback\textsuperscript{2} on the emotional content of the generated images, as shown in Figure \ref{fig:ablation}.
-The first row of images represents those generated using only the SD3.5-M model.
-The second and third rows show the results generated with reward feedback and textual feedback, respectively.
-The last row presents the results using both feedbacks.
-We can conclude that reward feedback enables the image to have emotional content from the initial generation, while textual feedback primarily enriches the details of the generated image to improve emotional expressiveness.
+We evaluate the impact of reward feedback (RF) and textual feedback (TF) in EmoFeedback\textsuperscript{2} on the emotional content of the generated images.
+As shown in Figure \ref{fig:ablation}, reward feedback enables the image to have emotional content from the initial generation, while textual feedback primarily enriches the details of the generated image to improve emotional expressiveness.
+Table~\ref{tab:feedback_ablation} quantitatively assesses the contributions of RF and TF.
+Compared with the original SD3.5-M generator, both feedback mechanisms substantially reduce V-Error and A-Error.
+RF provides larger gains by directly optimizing the generator with image-level affective rewards, whereas TF consistently reduces the errors through content-adaptive prompt refinement.
+Their combination achieves the best performance, demonstrating the complementary benefits of RF and TF.